wildlyinaccurate/wildlyinaccurate.github.io/_posts/2014-08-02-javascript-performance-variable-initialization.markdown

 author: Joseph Wynn
 ---

 Initializing variables properly in JavaScript can have significant performance benefits.
-This can be shown with a simple synthetic benchmark.<!--more-->
+This can be shown with a simple synthetic benchmark.

 ### notype.js